MicrosoftDocs/memdocs/autopilot/device-preparation/overview.md

 ## Key features and capabilities

-The key features of Windows Autopilot Preparation include:
+The key features of Windows Autopilot device preparation include:

 - Enrollment time grouping.
 - Faster and more reliable setup.